Motivation

 Detailed system description can be found in the related article and its supplementary material.

-Perform a swing up and upright stabilization using a single actuator either in acrobot or pendubot configuration.
-The initial configuration is \mathbf{x}_{0}=(0.0,0.0,0.0,0.0) (hanging down) and the goal is the unstable fixpoint at the upright configuration \mathbf{x}_{g}=(\pi,0.0,0.0,0.0).
-The following rules apply:
+Perform swing up and upright stabilization using a single actuator either in acrobot or pendubot configuration in presence of large disturbances.

 - The controller must inherit from the AbstractController class provided in the repository.